Once you know the beekeeping words, the rest is easy

 apiculture: a formal word for beekeeping, often having a scientific or commercial connotation.
 The word derives from apis, the Latin term for bee.

-apiary: a place where beehives are kept and managed
+apiary: a place where beekeepers keep and manage bee hives

 Apis cerana: the scientific name for the Asian honey bee